Upset over the mob attack on the U.S. Capitol? How you can help yourself and others

 SALT LAKE CITY (ABC4 News) – Pro-Trump protestors assault the Capitol, crashing through barriers, fighting with police.
-One is shot down, three more fall, four people are dead.
+One person shot, a police officer dead, three people die with other injuries, five people lose their lives.
 The American dream momentarily a nightmare.

 All-day long, hi-resolution imagery from photographers and other media outlets are seen everywhere.
 Many people all over the world watch, and watch, and watch, not realizing they are being injured too, but afterward, people feel it.